How Do Google Ads Work and Will They Make You Money?

 Now getting back to Google Ads…

 Google Ads, formerly known as Google AdWords, are online advertisements that are based partly on keywords.
-Keywords are searchable words that relate to a business’s products or services.
+Keywords are searchable words or search terms that relate to a business’s products or services.

 Hence the name Google AdWords = Ad Words.